dwillis/shot-scraper-nicar24/README.md

 ![Akron Women's Basketball Roster](akron_roster.png)

-Using your browser's inspect tool, you can see that the structure looks fairly normal: a lot of div tags, and player information is contained in <table> tag.
+Using your browser's inspect tool, you can see that the structure looks fairly normal: a lot of div tags, and player information is contained in a table tag.
 Seems simple, right?
 Just fire up a Python shell and use our friends requests and BeautifulSoup.
 It should be easy, right?

 ```
 >>> import requests